HerrGustav/elm-slide/notes.md

           -- the second argument is the list collection, you want to iterate over
       ```
     - p.
 98: The `a :: b` pattern gives you the first element of a list and the rest of the list as two arguments.
 This way, you can describe for example that a function expects to get a non empty list by providing at least one element of this list.
 E.g. a list of photos would be: `firstPhoto :: otherPhotos`
+      - The typing would be for an array of type photo: `firstPhoto : photo, otherPhotos : List photo `

 - p.
 24f.:
   - **Records** is a collection of fixed named fields with their values of varying type